Alcohol prohibition in India: Kerala

 Kerala currently allows alcohol to be served in most hotels, bars and airports.
 The state banned arrack in 1996 (AK Antony government), 18 years later, a ban imposed by the United Democratic Front government in 2014 was reversed by the Left Democratic Front government in 2017 when they came to power citing heavy losses in state revenue and sharp decrease in tourism industry.

 On 24 August 2014, Chief Minister Oommen Chandy announced that Kerala would implement prohibition in a phased manner.
 The decision was a result of factional conflict within the UDF, led by KPCC President V. M. Sudheeran.
 The decision was supported by the Catholic Church, Indian Union Muslim League (IUML) and the Kerala Congress.
 Liquor bars in Kerala are required to renew their licenses every year.
 The state government did not license any bars on 31 March 2014, resulting in the closure of 418 bars.
 The state government also declared its intention not to renew the licenses of the remaining 313 bars in the state.
 The state owned Kerala State Beverages Corporation (Bevco) had 338 shops, and Bevco would shut down 10% of them every year.
 Consumerfed, which has 46 shops, would also be closed.
 However, sale of alcohol would continue to be permitted in 5-star hotels, and there were fourteen 5-star hotels in the state as of August 2014.
 Toddy would also continue to be legally sold, and toddy shops would be permitted to operate as before.
 The state incurred heavy losses due to its tourism-based economy being severely affected by prohibition.

 However, after the 2016 Elections where the UDF was defeated by the LDF, the newly elected Chief Minister, Pinarayi Vijayan, reversed the policy of prohibition.
 The Chief Minister stated that the state's policy would move from prohibition to regulation.
-In June 2017 the ban was revoked, allowing three stars hotels and above to openly serve alcohol to its customers.
+In June 2017 the ban was revoked, allowing three star hotels and above to openly serve alcohol to its customers.
 The restrictions on bars were also eased with bars being allowed to remain open till 2300 instead of previous 2200 with new bars being allowed to apply for license.
 Airport lounges were also allowed to start serving alcohol again.